Learning to Program in Houston

 - Begin working on a new product as an entrepreneur.

-- Or, take on programming as a lifelong hobby.
+- Take on programming as a lifelong hobby.

 Learning Programming Fundamentals in Houston

-If you are getting started with no experience in programming or web development - you are in luck.
-There are several great options to learn the basics.
+If you are getting started with no experience in programming or web development, you're in luck.
+There are several great options for learning the basics.

 First, get started with their great lesson on HTML & CSS.

 After Codecademy, you should have some basic idea of how to solve simple problems in the editor.
 The next step is to take these solutions and combine them into building an actual application.

 - Computer Science

 There are dozens more optional courses including data science and advanced object-oriented programming.
 Feel free to try your hand at any that look interesting.
 Almost as important as the course, I'd encourage you to take part in local freeCodeCamp meetups and events.
 You can get help with your coursework, and networking can pay big dividends in the job search later on.
 Our students often speak highly of freeCodeCamp, and many cut their teeth there before joining us in class.